CharlieLiu17/WriteNoise/README.md

 # WriteNoise - HackGT7

 WriteNoise was a HackGT7 project made by Charlie Liu, Morris Wan, Ethan Chee, and Kurt Hu.
-It won **2nd Best Overall** in the hackathon, out of 2500+ participants.
+It won **2nd Place Overall** in the hackathon, out of 2500+ participants.

 ## What is WriteNoise?